SKrotkih/SimpleOrganizer/README.md

 - Work with Objective-C in the Swift project
 - Cocoapods was added for parse framework
 - Facebook SDK added
+- Log In to loacal database implemented via Facebook

 Were applied the following design patterns:
 - abstract method;